-The following sequence sends a message frame header made up of a Break followed by an auto-baud Sync byte.
+The following sequence will send a message frame header made up of a Break followed by an auto-baud Sync byte.
 This sequence is typical of a LIN bus master.

 - 1. Configure the UART for the desired mode. - 2.
-Set UTXEN and UTXBRK bits to transmit the Break character. - 3.
+Set UTXEN and UTXBRK to transmit the Break character. - 3.
 Load the UxTXREG with a dummy character to initiate transmission (value is ignored). - 4.
-Write 0x55 to UxTXREG loads Sync character into the transmit FIFO.
+Write 0x55 to UxTXREG, which loads the Sync character into the transmit FIFO.

-After the Break has been sent, the UTXBRK bit is reset by hardware.
-The Sync character is now transmitted.
+After the Break is sent, the UTXBRK bit is reset by hardware and the Sync character is transmitted.